Top National Hunt Meetings in the UK and Ireland

 Kempton Christmas Festival

-Known for its yearly Boxing Day fixture, the King George VI Steeplechase race at racecourse in Surrey is an incredibly popular event which pulls both crowds and those gamblers looking for great horse-racing odds in the winter season.
+Known for its yearly Boxing Day fixture, the George VI Steeplechase race at racecourse in Surrey is an incredibly popular event which pulls both crowds and those gamblers looking for great horse-racing odds in the winter season.
 In December, online betting turnover for this race is particularly high.

 Scottish Grand National